DiaPharma Technoclone Technozym ADAMT513 Activity Kit on a gray surface

 • Use: In Vitro Diagnostic (IVD)

-• Easy to use in-house assay can lead to significant cost savings
+• Easy ELISA kit that, when bringing testing in-house, can lead to significant cost savings for healthcare systems

 ELISA test strips 12 with 8 wells each, coated with a monoclonal anti GST- Antibody.
-The drying agent is supplied in an aluminium bag.
-Stability after reconstitution: expiry date.
+The drying agent is supplied in an aluminum bag.
+Stability after opening at 2-8°C with adhesive film in aluminum bag with drying reagent: 6 weeks.

-High and low control plasma lyophilized, 1 vial each, 0.5 mL.
-Stability after reconstitution: 6 months.
+High and Low control plasma 1 vial each, lyophilized; 0.5 mL.
+After reconstitution, stability at ≤ -20°C: 6 weeks.
 Concentrations are lot-specific; consult the label on the vial.

 Reaction buffer 1 vial; 30 mL; ready to use.
-Stability after reconstitution: 6 months.
+After reconstitution, stability at 2-8 °C: 6 weeks.

 Color reagent TMB (Tetramethylbenzidine); 1 vial; 12mL; ready to use.
-Stability after reconstitution: expiry date.
+After opening, stability at 2-8 °C: 6 weeks.

-Sample dilution Microplate 1 plate (ONLY for sample dilution!).
+Sample dilution Microplate 1 plate, uncoated (ONLY for sample dilution!).

 The expiry date printed on the labels applies to storage of the unopened vial at 2-8 °C.